 If you’re not sure what type of student support you’re seeking, the list below may help you decide.
 If you have questions or need assistance, please contact the LEEP Center.

-Clark’s database of job, internship and volunteer opportunities available to all students and alumni.
+Handshake’s database of job, internship and volunteer opportunities available to all students and alumni.
 Log-in to create an account and post your position.
 You’ll receive a notification when it has been approved.

 - Information sessions: Describe your organization and the employment or internship opportunities available.